-The Company has implemented proceses that are commensurate with the nature, scale and complexity of the risks inherent in its business and that enable it to properly identify and assess all existing or potential risks to which it may be exposed in the short and long run.
+The Company has implemented processes that are commensurate with the nature, scale and complexity of the risks inherent in its business and that enable it to properly identify and assess all existing or potential risks to which it may be exposed in the short and long run.

 The directors do not expect to encounter any significant obstacles that might impede the Company's compliance with regulatory solvency and minimum capital requirements and that might affect the application of the going concern principle and the continuity of the Company's operations.
-The directors have yet to draw up the solvency and financial condition report for 2022.
-The report on the financial position and solvency of Línea Directa Aseguradora for 2022 was approved by the Board of Directors at its meeting held in March 2023.
+The directors have yet to draw up the solvency and financial condition report for 2023.
+The solvency and financial condition report of Línea Directa Aseguradora for 2023 was approved by the Board of Directors at its meeting held in March 2024.